5 Common Budget Sources for Your Jail Facility

 4. Grant Funding

 Search for every grant opportunity you can apply for to help enhance your services.
-Improving mental health, safety and security, and PREA compliance through grants are very helpful opportunities for facilities available from federal, state, and non-profit organizations.
+Improving mental health, safety, security, and PREA compliance through grants are very helpful opportunities for facilities available from federal, state, and non-profit organizations.

 5. Medical Provider